Our Teach Abroad program in Myanmar is perfect for the adventure traveler looking to make a positive impact on their host community.

 Your school will usually ask you if you want to stay longer, in most cases.
 If for some reason your school does not ask you to stay, we will do our best to find you another placement in Myanmar!
 You do not have to pay the placement fee again in order to stay another semester, it’s free to extend!

-While there are no required vaccinations for Myanmar, we highly recommend that you see a doctor or travel clinic for advice on vaccinations.
+While there are no other required vaccinations for Myanmar, we highly recommend that you see a doctor or travel clinic for advice on vaccinations.
 You can find more details about recommended vaccinations on the CDC website.

 We recommend the following vaccinations from your doctor: Hepatitis A and B, Typhoid, Tuberculosis, Japanese Encephalitis and Rabies.
 Dengue Fever and Malaria are present and potent throughout the country; contact your medical provider to find out what preventative medication you can take for Malaria.
 There is no direct anti-Dengue medication, the best protection is prevention with anti-mosquito spray.
 If you have a pre-existing medical condition, please inform our confidential staff members in advance, and be aware that access to pharmaceuticals may be more restricted in Myanmar than in your home country.
 If you really need something, bring a good supply of it with you.